- Fall Graduating Seniors: Your work eligibility will end on December 21, 2018. Be sure to check with your Supervisor about your work schedule.

 Ready to look for a job?

-- If you have qualified for a Federal Work Study award, you can apply for Work Study positions On and Off Campus and can also apply for On Campus positions that do not require Federal Work Study.
+- If you have a Federal Work Study award, you can apply for Work Study positions On and Off-Campus and can also apply for On-Campus positions that do not require Federal Work Study.

-- If you did not qualify for Federal Work Study, you are still eligible to apply for On Campus position through the Institutional Employment Program.
+- If you did not not qualify for Federal Work-Study, you are still eligible to apply for On-Campus positions through the Institutional Student Employment (Non-Work-Study) Program.

-- Student Employment Services also works with local employers to notify students of employment opportunities in the area.
+- Student Employment Services also works with local employers to notify students of Part-Time Off-Campus employment opportunities in the area.

 About these services

-Student Employment Services (SES) uses the UMass Boston Career Services Online website to list all of the opportunities available in the Federal Work-Study and Institutional Student Employment programs, including community service opportunities.
+Student Employment Services (SES) uses the UMass Boston Beacon Careers Online website to list all of the opportunities available in the Federal Work-Study and Institutional Student Employment programs, including community service opportunities.

 The Part-Time Job Program, on the other hand, is open to a broader array of employers.
 Please remember that the listed companies do not have any affiliations with UMass Boston, unless it is an Off Campus Work Study position.
 While we make every effort to make sure the information is from secured sources, please use your discretion when reviewing employers and their employment opportunities.